 - Pour the batter into the prepared pan and bake for 40 minutes or until the center is set and a toothpick inserted into the center comes out with moist crumbs clinging to it.
 Set on a rack to cool.

 - Place the pecans on a rimmed cookie sheet and bake them for 4-7 minutes, stirring them halfway through, or until they smell roasted.
 Remove from the oven and set aside.

 - In a small saucepan over medium heat, mix together the brown sugar, butter, milk and salt.

 - Whisking continuously, bring the mixture to a boil and boil for 1 minute, while continuing to whisk continuously.
-Remove the pan from the heat and stir in the salt and vanilla (it will bubble).
+Remove the pan from the heat and stir in the vanilla (it will bubble).

 - Gradually whisk in 2/3 cup powdered sugar and mix until smooth and no lumps of sugar remain.
 Taste and add up to another 1/3 cup powdered sugar, if desired.